AxonIQ/reference-guide/axon-framework/events/event-processors.md

 A saga instance is never invoked concurrently by multiple threads.
 Therefore, a sequencing policy for a saga is irrelevant.
 Axon will ensure each saga instance receives the events it needs to process in the order they have been published on the event bus.

-> **Note**
+> **Parallel processing and Subscribing Event Processors**
 >
 > Note that subscribing event processors don't manage their own threads.
-Therefore, it is not possible to configure how they should receive their events.
-Effectively, they will always work on a sequential-per-aggregate basis, as that is generally the level of concurrency in the command handling component.
+> Therefore, it is not possible to configure how they should receive their events.
+> Effectively, they will always work on a sequential-per-aggregate basis, as that is generally the level of concurrency in the command handling component.

 {% tabs %}
 {% tab title="Axon Configuration API" %}